Goodnight Mister Tom: Plot

 Weeks after William's departure, Tom feels something is not right, as William has not written.
-Although he has never travelled far, he takes the train into London and eventually finds Deptford and William's home.
+Although he has never travelled far, he takes the train accompanied by Sammy into London and eventually finds Deptford and William's home.
 The house appears to be empty, but Sammy is agitated by something inside.
 Tom persuades a local policeman to break down the door.
-They find William locked to a pipe in the closet with the baby, who has died.
-William is malnourished and badly bruised as he had been locked there for days.
+They find William chained to a pipe in the closet with the baby girl, who has died.
+William is malnourished and badly bruised as he had been locked there in the cupboard for days.
 William is hospitalised.
 Whilst there, he suffers horrific nightmares and is drugged to prevent his screams from disturbing other children's sleep.
 Tom hears that William will be taken to a children's home.
 He kidnaps William from the hospital and takes him back to Little Weirwold.

 William remains bedridden and traumatised by his ordeal.
 He blames himself for the death of his sister, as he was not able to give her enough milk.
 Zach visits him daily.
 William grows stronger and visits his favourite teacher, Annie Hartridge.
 From Annie and Zach, William learns that he could not have fed a baby on his own and that a woman cannot conceive a child on her own.
-He realises his mother had sex with a man, though she told him that it was a sin for unmarried men and women to consort.
+He realises his mother had sex with a man, although she had told him that it was a sin for unmarried men and women to consort.
 He no longer blames himself for his sister's death.

 The authorities arrive from London to tell William that his mother has committed suicide.
 They want to take him to a children's home, as he has no other relatives.
-Tom intervenes and is allowed to adopt William.
-Tom, William, and Zach enjoy a holiday at the seaside village of Salmouth, where the landlady of their cottage mistake William as Tom's son.
+Tom intervenes and (after much persuasion) is allowed to adopt William.
+Tom, William, and Zach enjoy a holiday at the seaside village of Salmouth, where the landlady of their cottage mistakes William as Tom's son.
 Zach receives news that his father has been injured by German bombing.
 Zach hurries back to London by train.
-Not long later, Zach dies in The Blitz.
+Not long after, Zach dies in The Blitz.
 William is grief-stricken.

-William heals through his friendship with another recluse, Geoffrey Sanderton, a young man who lost a leg during the war and gives William private art lessons.
+William heals through his friendship with another recluse, Geoffrey Sanderton, a young man who lost a leg during the war and who gives William private art lessons.
 After Geoffrey shares a photo of his own best friend, who is also dead, William begins to come to terms with Zach's death.
 Using Zach's bike, William teaches himself to ride.
 He realises that Zach will always be a part of him.
 William also grows closer to Carrie as they bond over Zach's memories.

-One night, on returning home to Tom, whom he now calls "Dad", William thinks back on how much he has changed since arriving in Little Weirwold and realises he is growing up.
+One night, on returning home to Tom, whom he now calls "Dad", William thinks back on how much his life has changed since arriving in Little Weirwold and realises he is growing up.